Archima20/JupyterNoteBook/README.md

 # About This Jupyter Notebook 🗓️📊📈
 This repository contains my work for the "**Tools for Data Science**" course offered by **IBM**.
-Throughout the course, I completed various exercises and practices to enhance my understanding of data science tools and techniques.
+In this course, I completed various exercises and practices to enhance my understanding of data science tools and techniques.
 The course provides *practical exercises and hands-on experiences* to enhance our skills in working with data, data analysis, and more.

 ## Working Environments 💻👩🏻‍💻📝✅📲🪩💭
 I completed the practice notebook in both online and local environments: